 Jonathan Meades is a writer, journalist, essayist, film-maker.
 His books include three works of fiction - Filthy English, Pompey and The Fowler Family Business - and several anthologies including the recently published Museum Without Walls.
-He is currently working on a book entitled An Encyclopaedia of Myself which will be published in 2014.

 'Meades's documentaries have for years been the best history programmes on television...
 A marriage of Borges, Betjeman and Bronowski.'
 Paul Lay, Editor, History Today